Feature Introduction

 Here is the translation to English:

 You can also use outer join.
-The Java code is table.store(JoinType.LEFT)
+The Java code is table.store(JoinType.LEFT), and the Kotlin code is table..storeId?

 In fact, if the entity model is richer, you can write a longer path, such as 'table.store().city().province()'.